mcaskill/js-html-build-attributes/docs/api.filter.md

 The filter modules are a collection of functions and function factories to approve, reject, and mutate a value.

-Filters will throw a `TypeMismatchError` if the value is rejected or a `BadValueError` if the value is invalid.
+Filters will throw a `TypeMismatchException` if the value is rejected or a `BadValueException` if the value is invalid.

 See [Error API documentation](/docs/api.error.md) for more information.